Auxiliary engine damage is mostly caused by human error says Swedish Club

 The beginning of March, 2016 has brought significant ambiguity to the container weighing debate, with US Coast Guard Rear Admiral Paul Thomas telling the TPM Conference that he believes the impending SOLAS guidelines on container weight verification “are not mandatory”.

-Following this, the Global Consolidators Working Group wrote a letter to the IMO stating that the container weighing rule is “too vague” to implement.
+Following this, the Global Consolidators Working Group wrote a letter to the IMO stating that the weighing rule is “too vague” to implement.

 Continue reading “IMO publicly asserts: No going back on container weighing”